avantrec/soco-cli/README.md

 sonos-http-api-server --macros my_macros.txt
 ```

+#### Reloading the Macro Definition File

+The macro file can be reloaded using the `/macros/reload` URL path (e.g.: `http://192.168.0.100:8000/macros/reload`).
+This will reload the macros from the original macros file, and overwrite any that are already installed.
+The new list of macros will be returned in JSON format.

 #### Return Values

 Successful invocation of a macro will return the sonos command that was executed, and the result(s) of the actions that were performed (or the error output(s) in the case of a failure), in JSON format, e.g.: